September 3, 2024

 How to comply?

-The new draft guidance introduces a dedicated section on the so-called ‘preventative duty’.
+The new guidance introduces a dedicated section on the so-called ‘preventative duty’.
 According to this section, employers should not wait until an incident of sexual harassment has taken place.
 They should anticipate potential situations where employees could be subject to such conduct in the course of their employment and take reasonable steps to prevent it.
 This also means that if sexual harassment has taken place, an employer must take action to prevent it from happening again.

 Reasonable steps will vary depending on factors like the employer’s size, sector, working environment and resources.